 When friends hear that you’ve taken a guide school they typically want to get a “deal” on a rafting trip.
-Many will say something to the extent, “I can get a group of friends together and we’ll pay you under the table to take us rafting.”
+Many will say something like, “I can get a group of friends together and we’ll pay you under the table to take us rafting.”
 At first glance that seems like a great idea.
-If six people come in your raft and they all throw in $30 to $40 that ends up being a couple hundred dollars tax free for the day.
+If six people all throw in $30 to $40 that ends up being a couple hundred dollars tax free.
 However, this is considered illegal outfitting, also known as a “pirate trip” or an illegal rafting trip.
 After looking at the risks of running this type of rafting trip, I believe most people will consider it not worth the short-term gain in income.

 Legal Private Trips

-A legal private trip is where the costs are shared equally among all participants.
-Everyone pitches in equally for the cost of the trip.
-It is also required to have the proper private trip permit for the river.
+On legal private trip, everyone pitches in equally for the cost of the trip.
+Trips must also have the proper private trip permit for the river.

 Pirate (Illegal) Trips

 Any trip that is not a commercial or a legal private trip is a pirate trip.
-This includes someone taking a tip from their friends after taking them on the river, amortizing (renting) your boat while taking friends on the river, or having some other agreed upon compensation for taking people down the river.
-Any time the costs are not shared equally it is considered a pirate trip.
+This includes someone taking a tip from their friends after taking them on the river.
+Amortizing (renting) your boat while taking friends on the river.
+Having some other agreed upon compensation for taking people down the river.
+Any time that the costs are not shared equally, it is considered a pirate trip.

 If a guide were to borrow a raft from the commercial company they work for and have some friends give them a little cash to go rafting this would also be considered an illegal trip.